Americas Best In Medicine Logo

 Light × Δ = Matter

 This could imply that all matter is secondary to the decay of light as it extends from its point of origin.
-The products of this decay could include matter, electromagnetic radiation, and heat.
-It may be more correct, then, to describe light as energy in its absolute form, as represented in the derivative of Einstein’s equation above.
-Therefore:
+The products of this decay could include physical matter, electromagnetic radiation, and heat—each existing on a spectrum from matter to energy.

 Energy = Light